savinien/MK351/github/README.md

 Git is universally used to you work on a project with your collaborators, saving your code in a remote server, typically on github.
 The main project on github, at the current development version, is typically called the **master branch**.
 Collaborators typically work on **branches** to develop specific parts of the project without modifying the whole project, and **merge** their branches to the master branch once they've completed their work.

-When you start working on your machine, you first **initialize** git in your working repertory or **clone** a github repo to copy it down to your working repertory (which initializes git on it).
-When you are working on your project, you **pull** the project from github to get its latest state of development, work on your branch on your machine, **pull** your work back to github, and eventually **merge** your branch to the master branch when you are done.
+When you start working on your machine, you first **initialize** git in your working directory or **clone** a github repo to copy it down to your working directory (which initializes git on it).
+When you are working on your project, you **pull** the project from github to get its latest state of development, work on your branch on your machine, **push** your work back to github, and eventually **merge** your branch to the master branch when you are done.

 These steps can be done as follows:
 - **initialize** git in a repertory on your machine: `git init`